rakeshsingh/my-scripts/README.md

-My Settings
+My Scripts
 ================

-A collection of useful scripts
+A collection of useful Shell, and Python scripts to simplify my day-to-day workflow.